oicr-gsi/dimsum/README.md

 Run server on different port: `mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dserver.port=8081"`

-## Monitoring Endpoints
+## Monitoring

-The following endpoints are available on the deployed webapp for monitoring purposes.
+Prometheus metrics are available at `/metrics` on the deployed webapp.

-* Health status: `/actuator/prometheus`
-* Prometheus metrics: `/actuator/prometheus`